Keith975/IXD-256/Final Project/readme.md

 https://drive.google.com/file/d/19_AIDiYw_o4snVoypcmCBq1djsGoEjB8/view?usp=share_link

 ## Conclusion:
 During this class, we experimented with a variety of hardware and software, ranging from something as simple as a light with two stages (on and off) to more complex tasks like servo control, ADC control, connecting with p5.js, establishing Bluetooth connections, and Wi-Fi connections.
 In this final project, I aimed to implement everything I learned during previous classes, including ADC, PWM, and more.
 Additionally, with help from Nikita, I was able to use a Bluetooth connection to successfully map all human interactions into a virtual game.
+This class provides me a very unique and precious opportunity to play with code and hard and

 This final project is more than just a simple prototype; it also explores how the future of gaming experiences could evolve.
 By integrating a physical objetc with VR or MR technology, the gaming experience can be elevated to an entirely new level.